zenphoto/Unsupported/README.md

 These themes are also listed on our site's themes section: http://www.zenphoto.org/theme/

-Others
+Misc
 ------

-You will find miscellaneous other folders for extensions that do not fit the above categories.
+You will find miscellaneous other extensions that do not exactly fit the above categories.
 Readme files or script comments will describe their use.